This policy sets out the guidance for schools to implement the Victorian Teaching and Learning Model (VTLM).

-The practice principles, the pedagogical model and the HITS can assist school leaders and teachers to reflect on teaching practice and plan differentiated learning programs to achieve better outcomes for students.
-Schools who already have an instructional model can use the VTLM to benchmark their current model to ensure they have a comprehensive view of teaching and learning for their context.
-The pedagogical model can be used to inform lesson and unit planning and review.
+The practice principles, the pedagogical model, the HITS and the HIWS can assist school leaders and teachers to reflect on teaching practice and plan differentiated learning programs to achieve better outcomes for students.
+The HIWS empower school staff with the knowledge and skills to build student wellbeing.
+Schools who already have an instructional model can use the VTLM to benchmark their current model to ensure they have a comprehensive view of teaching, learning and wellbeing.